-Government Ashram School
+1. Government Ashram School

 The Tribal Development Department in Maharashtra has 529 residential Govt.
 Ashram schools.
 Out of which 443 have been upgraded as Secondary Ashram schools.
 The Tribal Development department has opened 25 secondary Ashram schools only for the girls students (These 25 Girls secondary Ashram schools are already included in 418 secondary Ashram school) There are 125 Junior colleges (Arts & Science) attached to secondary Ashram Schools.
-Government has declared 144 Ashram School as "Kendriya Ashram School" for better supervision of the Ashram schools are provided free education, free lodging, boarding and other facilities.
+Government has declared 144 Ashram School as "Kendriya Ashram School" for better supervision of the Ashram schools.
+The students in the Ashram Schools are provided free education, free lodging, boarding and other facilities.
 The department has established 37 mobile health units for medical examinations of these students.